 Be transparent and open about procedures for responding to child abuse

-- Set out actions when the complaint is about a staff member, volunteer, parent or another adult in line with the school's Complaints Policy, the PROTECT Four Critical Actions (PDF, and Reportable obligations.
+- Set out actions when the complaint is about a staff member, volunteer, parent or another adult in line with the school's Complaints Policy, the PROTECT Four Critical Actions (PDF, 215KB) and Reportable Conduct obligations.

 - Specify the steps that need to be taken to make sure the process is fair for all people involved in a complaint.

-- Name the types of behaviour that must be reported to police, child protection authorities and other government agencies or regulatory bodies in line with PROTECT Identifying and Responding to All Forms of Abuse (PDF, .
+- Name the types of behaviour that must be reported to police, child protection authorities and other government agencies or regulatory bodies in line with PROTECT Identifying and Responding to All Forms of Abuse (PDF, 7.5MB).

 Support staff and volunteers to participate in building a child-focused environment

 - Outline the responsibilities school leaders have to act on complaints and concerns related to child safety and wellbeing, including the responsibilities of the child safety champions.
 Nominated staff should have:

 - a detailed understanding of the complaints process

 - investigative or interviewing skills, or authorisation to engage people with these skills

 - high levels of rapport and engagement with students

 - ability to respond to students with diverse needs